News & Events

 If you would like to contribute to the Peru Skate Park, you can do so through the Northern Indiana Community Foundation.
 Go to the Make A Donation page and write in Peru Skate Park Fund under the fund designation and you will be directed to use your credit card or PayPal account to make a donation.

-You can also make donations to the Northern Indiana Community Foundation for the Peru Skate Park and drop them off with Patrick Close at the Miami County Community Foundation office located at 13 E Main in Peru.
+You can also make donations to the Northern Indiana Community Foundation for the Peru Skate Park and drop them off at the Miami County Community Foundation office located at 13 E Main in Peru.

 Copyright © Northern Indiana Community Foundation